giantswarm/docs/src/content/advanced/vsphere-kubevip/index.md

 ### Services of type Load Balancer

 Giant Swarm clusters are deployed with the `Kube-vip` cloud provider interface (CPI), meaning you can use an IP address from the underlying layer 2 subnet for services of type Load Balancer.
-However, as mentioned previously, those are not tracked by the `cluster-api-ipam-provider-in-cluster` controller, hence the importance of properly slicing your subnet.
+However, as mentioned previously, those are not tracked by the `cluster-api-ipam-provider-in-cluster` controller, hence the importance of properly dividing your subnet.

 When deploying a CAPV workload cluster, specify a CIDR range to assign to the `Kube-vip` CPI in the workload cluster.